Scthe/scthe.github.io/content/blog/2023-12-10-vulkan-initialization/vulkan-initialization.md

   />
   <Figcaption>

 Images for `B8G8R8A8_UNORM` with gamma 2.2 and `B8G8R8A8_SRGB` without gamma correction are similar. `*_SRGB` format automatically applies gamma correction.
-The image with `B8G8R8A8_SRGB` and gamma correction is very bright.
+The image with `B8G8R8A8_SRGB` and gamma correction is bright.
 The gamma correction is applied twice.
 The image for `B8G8R8A8_UNORM` without gamma correction is dark.
 It shows raw linear-space values.

   </Figcaption>
 </Figure>